Chapter 9. Connection Points

 class.
 The event sink object is supposed to respond positively to

-requests for its source dispatch interface ID, the IUnknown
+requests for its source dispatch interface ID, the IUnknown interface, the IDispatch interface, and

-the GUID contained in the m_iid
+the GUID contained in the m_iid member variable.

 1 STDMETHOD(_LocDEQueryInterface)(REFIID riid,